DImuthuUpe/AndroidPdfViewer/README.md

 * updated sample with demonstration of `fromUri()` method
 * some minor fixes

+Version 1.1.1 fixes bug with strange behavior when indices passed to `.pages()` don't start with `0`.

 Next release is coming soon, it will introduce continuous scroll through whole document and some incompatibilities with current API (only few small).